ryechris/Go-Cookbook/README.md

 Topics:
 - Interface: what it is
+- Polymorphism: how we accomplish that with Go
+- Reflection

 - Data access control and encapsulation
-- Pointer Receive
+- Pointer Receiver
-- Polymorphism: how we accomplish that with Go

 ### Concurrency